-Coach Alex provides baseball lessons in Brentwood at Barrington Recreation Center
+Coach Alex provides baseball lessons in Brentwood at Veterans Barrington Park

 My name is Coach Alex and I came up through the Santa Monica baseball system.
 I pitched a no-hitter in the CIF Playoffs for Santa Monica High School before going on to play at the Division-1 collegiate level at Cal Poly, San Luis Obispo.
 I have extensive knowledge of biomechanics and am currently in graduate school to become a prosthetist.

 As a coach, I have several years of experience providing high-level pitching, fielding, and hitting lessons in a one-on-one and group setting, and I have coached varsity baseball for multiple years.
 I continue to further my knowledge on a daily basis.
 I have a passion for teaching the mechanics of both pitching and hitting and helping my players utilize their bodies the most efficient way possible.

 I have played baseball since I was 6 years old.
 I pitched a no-hitter in the CIF Playoffs for Santa Monica High School before going on to play at the Division-1 collegiate level at Cal Poly, San Luis Obispo.

 A lesson with me:

 I start every lesson with throwing (distance depends on ability and age) while evaluating the player’s throwing mechanics.